 Foundation progression options

-If you don't meet the grades for this course and meet specific criteria, you could apply for our Medicine with a Foundation Year course.
+If you meet specific criteria and don't expect to meet the grades for this course, you could apply for our Medicine with a Foundation Year course.
 It's the same great course, but it gives you an extra year to ensure you have the skills you need to succeed in Medicine.

 Please note that you cannot apply for both this course and the Medicine with a Foundation Year course.